 Potentially infectious material can be disposed of in one of several manners.
 Rendering the material non-infectious by such means as autoclaving allows the material to be considered a non-regulated waste.
-See Appendix C for disposal procedures for non-regulated waste.
 Totally destroying the material through incineration requires that each department collect the PIM in appropriate containers, store the material, and contact OEHS to pickup the material for incineration in an EPA approved incinerator.